Agonz70/CardGameBR/README.md

 - *A1* Go to the Projects tab on the Unity Hub

-- *A2* Click 'Add', then locate the folder you saved the github repo in step 4 in
+- *B* Click 'Add', then locate the folder you saved the github repo in (step 4)

    **EXAMPLE** I have my github desktop folder under my z drive, so the path to the Unity project is: 'Z:\GitHub\CardGameBR'